-34. Analog-to-digital Converter (ADC)
+39. Analog-to-Digital Converter (ADC)

 The ADC is based on a Successive Approximation Register (SAR) 10-bit Analog-to-Digital Converter (ADC).
-It also integrates an 8-to-1 analog multiplexer, making possible the analog-to-digital conversions of up to eight analog lines.
+It also integrates an 8-to-1 analog multiplexer, making possible the analog-to-digital conversions of 8 analog lines.
 The conversions extend from 0V to ADVREF.